 If the bleeding is being caused by a miscarriage, unfortunately there is no treatment or therapy that can stop the miscarriage from happening.

 Ectopic pregnancy can also cause bleeding and pain.
 This is when the pregnancy is growing outside the uterus – usually in the fallopian tube.
-Between 1-2 per cent of all pregnancies are ectopic, and without treatment they can seriously impact your health and fertility.
+About 1 or 2 per cent of all pregnancies are ectopic, and without treatment they can seriously impact your health and fertility.

-If you are experiencing severe pain, or your bleeding is very heavy, with large clots accompanied by crampy abdominal pains, you need urgent care and should attend the nearest emergency department to you.
+If you are experiencing severe pain, or your bleeding is very heavy, with large clots accompanied by crampy abdominal pains, you need urgent care and should attend the nearest emergency department.

 Early bleeding that is not an ectopic pregnancy, a molar pregnancy or does not lead to miscarriage will not have caused your baby any harm.